THE ORIGIN OF YUM(AMI)

 We think the pleasant richness of umami, which literally means ‘delicious’ in Japanese, is a vital tool to improve eating habits.
 Eating umami-rich food stimulates the appetite, but also allows you to eat less in order to feel satiated.

 Important note: MSG additives are the cheater’s method for quick umami.
-All the umami in Yumami Go-Dips comes from real ingredients, not MSG.
+All the umami in Yumami snacks comes from real ingredients like nori seaweed, miso, beans, and gluten-free tamari, not MSG.